shreyastulsi/shreyastulsi.github.io/project.md

 **Takeaways:**<br>

 1. Tree-based ensemble methods outperform the linear regression and MLP configurations.
-Best model achieves as R^2 of 0.8645, meaning it can capture meaningful signal at a fairly high rate, but a MAPE of 30% demonstrates clear prediction possibilities, especially for individuals with very high charges.<br>
+Best model(random forest) achieves as R^2 of 0.8645, meaning it can capture meaningful signal at a fairly high rate, but a MAPE of 30% demonstrates clear prediction possibilities, especially for individuals with very high charges.<br>
 2. Smoking across the board is the most important feature( .62 importance in random forest approach) in the ML analysis.
 This is also demonstrated when isolating for smokers versus no smokers, an average of $32k to $8.4k respectively. <br>
 3. BMI, age come after smoking in terms of factor importance, .21 and .13 respectively.
 High BMI old age can clearly be argued to contribute to higher charges within insurance.
 4. Number of children, geographic region, and sex are contributing relatively little, at least in the limited analysis we have conducted in this project.<br>